Bucharest, Romania

 We asked people if there is a lot of crime.
 They answered:

 "Crime is an issue in Bucharest, particularly in certain neighbourhoods.
 Although violent crime is rare, petty theft and pickpocketing are fairly common, especially around major tourist attractions and public transportation hubs.
-As in any city, vigilance and common-sense safety measures should be exercised when travelling in Bucharest," wrote one member in Bucharest.
+As in any city, vigilance and common-sense safety measures should be exercised when travelling in Bucharest," commented one expat who made the move to Bucharest.

 Is there a lot of diversity?
 Are people in Bucharest accepting of differences?